 Figure 44: Seamcat.log log file automatically generated by SEAMCAT

 Debug Mode: Running a simulation in “debug mode” Figure 45 is used for detailed check of the simulation process.
 Selecting this option, SEAMCAT will generate a log file where all interim results of simulations including what random values were generated for parameters defined as functions or distributions.
 This information is very useful for further inspection.
 The log file will be automatically stored in the sub-directory "Logfiles" of the main SEAMCAT directory.
 The debug option reduces the number of events to 5 events for the sake of limiting the size of log file.
-You may then review the generated log file using standard reading tools, such as Notepad, MS Windows, etc.
+The generated log file may be reviewed using standard reading tools, such as Notepad, MS Windows, etc.